GitHub Classroom

 -

-CHECK YOUR REPO!
-When you are ready to submit, double and triple
+When you are ready to submit, triple

 check your repo is complete and up to date.
 The best way to do this